Forex vs Cryptocurrency: Key Differences & Which to Trade

 Yes.
 Many forex brokers now offer cryptocurrency CFDs (contracts for difference), allowing traders to speculate on Bitcoin, Ethereum, and others using the same MT4/MT5 interface they use for forex pairs.
 Exness offers crypto CFDs alongside forex pairs, gold, and indices — all accessible from a single account.

 Trading crypto as a CFD on a regulated forex broker provides exposure to crypto price movements while maintaining the regulatory protections of a licensed broker (segregated funds, negative balance protection, regulated dispute resolution).
+Open an account on Exness to access both forex and crypto CFDs under a single regulated account.

 Summary